VasiliyKolihalov/FatNetLib/docs/2-essentials/6-middlewares.md

 ﻿# Middlewares

-Middlewares — are application components responsible for processing incoming and outgoing packages before they reach the endpoints.
+Middlewares — are framework components responsible for processing incoming and outgoing packages before they reach the endpoints.
 Middlewares have a sequential execution order called a pipeline.
 There are two middleware pipelines: for receiving packages — **ReceivingMiddlewares** and for sending - **SendingMiddlewares**.